-In this step write that your main character is facing setbacks while he moves forward towards his goal.
+In this step write that your main character is facing setbacks while he moves forward toward his goal.
 And the main character grows mentally during this process.

 Step 6 – No turning back

 The story moves faster here.
-The main character has to come up with a decision here and causing your character to mature up.
+The main character has to come up with a decision here which causes your character to mature.

 The main character can lose something that’s of value.
 Or you can even write that the main character has realized something negative.

 Then state the steps the main character has decided to take to reach the goal.
-And that he is interested sacrifice something that is valuable to the main character.
+And that he is interested in sacrifice valuable to the main character.
 Which shows a growth in the heart of the main character.

 Step 7 – The pressure cooker